GNU Fortran has various special options that are used for debugging either your program or the GNU Fortran compiler.

 -ffpe-summary=list

-Specify a list of floating-point exceptions, whose flag status is printed to ERROR_UNIT when invoking STOP and ERROR STOP. list can be either ‘none’, ‘all’ or a comma-separated list of the following exceptions: ‘invalid’, ‘zero’, ‘overflow’, ‘underflow’, ‘inexact’ and ‘denormal’.
+ERROR_UNIT when invoking STOP and ERROR STOP. list can be either ‘none’, ‘all’ or a comma-separated list of the following exceptions: ‘invalid’, ‘zero’, ‘overflow’, ‘underflow’, ‘inexact’ and ‘denormal’.
 (See -ffpe-trap for a description of the exceptions.)
+By default, a summary for all exceptions but ‘inexact’ is shown.

-When a serious runtime error is encountered or a deadly signal is emitted (segmentation fault, illegal instruction, bus error, floating-point exception, and the other POSIX signals that have the action ‘core’), the Fortran runtime library tries to output a backtrace of the error. -fno-backtrace disables the backtrace generation.
+-fno-backtracecore’), the Fortran runtime library tries to output a backtrace of the error. -fno-backtrace disables the backtrace generation.
 This option only has influence for compilation of the Fortran main program.
+See Options for Debugging Your Program or GCC, for more information on debugging options.

 © Free Software Foundation